Dumitru Coroamă: Repression and imprisonment

 In February, following the resumption of government control over Iași, Coroamă was sent to the reserves.
-Sănătescu, who took over as commander of the 4th Army Corps in January 1941, claimed that his predecessor had been sacked following a quarrel with Antonescu.
-He continued to be marginalized as Romania opened an Eastern Front: Coroamă supported the retaking of Bessarabia, but argued that Romania should only send an expeditionary corps to assist Germany beyond that stage.
+Sănătescu, who took over as commander of the 4th Army Corps at around that time, claimed that his predecessor had been sacked following a quarrel with Antonescu.
+Coroamă continued to be marginalized as Romania opened an Eastern Front: he supported the retaking of Bessarabia, but argued that Romania should only send an expeditionary corps to assist Germany beyond that stage.
 Antonescu ignored this advice, pushing Coroamă to resign from the army and return to civilian life in Piatra Neamț.
 Coroamă found himself under constant surveillance by Antonescu's Siguranța.
+He and Antonescu still exchanged letters in December 1942, during the encirclement at Stalingrad.
+Coroamă openly praised Major Gheorghe Răscănescu and his soldiers, all of whom were Neamț-based, for their success in breaking out through the Soviet lines; he and other veterans congratulated Antonescu personally, who replied to thank them.

 By 1944, a Soviet offensive had pierced into Romania, prompting the Royal Coup which toppled Antonescu.
 When Romania formally joined the Allied Powers, Coroamă was an alleged double-dealer, resuming his contacts with Sima, who now headed a pro-Nazi government in exile.
 During Operation Spring Awakening in March 1945, generals Coroamă, Dragalina, Sănătescu, Petre Dumitrescu, and Radu Korne were reportedly involved in a Nazi-organized plot to overthrow the Soviet occupation forces.
 Such initiatives failed and, over the following three years, the country underwent steady communization, ultimately reemerging as a communist state.
 As reported by the Guardist Ion Gavrilă Ogoranu in a 1999 interview, "in 1946–1947" Coroamă integrated with the anti-communist resistance, though as an army representative rather than as a Guard member.
 Ogoranu identifies Coroamă and Dragalina as members of the resistance coordinating committee, answering to the National Peasants' Party and the Romanian National Committee; Guardist cells were represented therein by Nicolae Petrașcu.
 Gavrilă Ogoranu also recalled that in autumn 1947 Coroamă, who was based in Sibiu, traveled to Sâmbăta de Sus Monastery and met Arsenie Boca, with whom he planned various anti-communist activities.